Altaflux/agent-mimir/README.md

 ```
 ## Additional Node Dependencies

 If you would like to add additional nodejs dependencies to the project to use custom tools or LLMs you can create a `package.json` file inside the `mimir-config` directory.
-When Mimir starts it will install the dependencies and make them available for your `mimir-cfg.js` configuration.
+When Mimir starts it will install the dependencies automatically and make them available for your `mimir-cfg.js` configuration.
 ```json
 {
     "name": "agent-mimir-deps",